 Aluminum bowls will be the least expensive bowls that you can buy.
 They are very lightweight and easy to clean.
 The downside to aluminum is that they can react to acidic foods, causing taste issues.
 They also can scratch, leaving a rough surface on the inside of the bowl.

 Plastic has quite a few advantages, the main one being that it is almost indestructible.
 Plastic is lightweight, can go into the dishwasher and can be made in assorted colors.
 Plastics downsides are few, but it can warp under high heat, scratch and react to acids.

-Unless you are one of those lucky souls who has unlimited storage space in your kitchen, it makes sense to think of mixing bowls as multi-purpose kitchen tools.
+Unless you are one of those lucky souls who has unlimited storage space in your kitchen, it makes sense to think of these as multi-purpose kitchen tools.
 By purchasing mixing bowls with lids, you are also buying storage bowls.
 If you buy bowls with measurements printed on the sides and a pour spout, you are also buying measuring cups.
-Think of the space you save if you think multi-purpose when buying mixing bowls.
+Think of the space you save if you think multi-purpose when buying a set.